-Real Time Payments is an electronic payment network governed by The Clearing House that runs 24 hours a day, 7 days a week.
+Real Time Payments is an electronic payment network governed by The Clearing House that runs 24 hours a day, 7 days a week, 365 days per year.
 This allows participating financial institutions to send and receive payments immediately, at any time, including weekends and holidays.
 Because of this immediate availability, Real Time Payments are not reversible.
-This network works in a similar way to other payment methods like Same Day ACH, however, besides being faster, it only allows credit push payments.
+This network works in a similar way to other payment methods like Same Day ACH in that it only allows credit push payments.

 How is this different from peer-to-peer services such as Zelle and Venmo?
-Peer to Peer services rely on multiple payment rails to send funds.
-Depending on the sending and receiving banks and their agreements, the funds may be sent via ACH or RTP.
+Peer-to-Peer services rely on multiple payment rails to send funds.
+Depending on the sending and receiving banks and their agreements, the funds may be sent via ACH or other payment channels.
 The sender has no ability to choose the payment rail used, and the timeframes and monetary limits may vary by service and financial institution.
-Victor sends RTP payments through the network's rails without the need for an additional peer to peer service.
+Victor sends RTP payments through the network's rails without the need for an additional peer-to-peer service.

 While RTP credit-only, it is a broad term that encompasses multiple facets to support the sending of payments:

 - RTP Send – an outbound push payment